nmanuvenugopal/Natural-Language-Processing-in-Python-with-8-Projects/Introduction/Stopwords.md

 Stop words are a set of commonly used words in a language.
 Examples of stop words in English are “a,” “the,” “is,” “are,” etc. In NLP and text mining applications, stop words are used to eliminate unimportant words, allowing applications to focus on the important words instead.
+So, before stemming or lemmatization it is common to remove the stopwords.

 In this case also we will be using the "Spacy" libraries to use avoid using stopwords.
 To see the default words included in stopword list and total number of stop words then